gvwilson/thirdbit/fiction/maddy-roo/index.md

 Sindy scrambled to her feet.
 "Maddy!
 Maddy!
 I'm here!
 I'm here!"
-The goats on either side of her shouted, but the wind snatched their words away.

 "Hang on!"
 Maddy shouted back.
-"We're going to get you out of there!"
+"I'm going to get you out of there!"

 Dockety raced forward and body-checked another raider bot that had ratcheted up on its wheeled legs and was reaching for Maddy.